2021 Images of Research Competition

 "The Colors of Emulsification" by Hector Bonilla, PhD Student in Chemical and Petroleum Engineering

 "Nano-scale dopamine polymer forms kirigami like pattern under the UV-light" by Sultan Khetani, PhD Student

 Student entries will be split into two groups - STEM and HAS.
 A panel of judges will select 5 winners: an overall winner for all entries, a first-place runner up for the STEM and HAS groups each and a second runner up from the STEM and HAS groups each.
 There will also be a People’s Choice winner chosen by the public via Facebook ‘likes” on the FGS Facebook page.
 The winners will be announced on March 5, 2021 and will receive their monetary prizes around March 25th.
 Awards and prizes are provided by FGS.

 OVERALL WINNER $500

 *STEM programs are those that are Science, Technology, Engineering and Mathematics focused.
 HAS programs are in the Humanities, Arts and Social Sciences.
 Participants will self select STEM or HAS as their research focus as a part of the registration.

 The images will also be used online (social media and/or the website) to further disseminate the winners’ research and help future students learn.
 Students may also be invited to other events to speak, network and continue to share their research.

 How It Works

 The contest is open to all UCalgary graduate students in both thesis- and course-based programs.
 To be considered in the contest, all submissions must be:

-- Digital, high resolution photographs in JPEG format (1500-2000px and at least 300dpi)
+- Digital, high resolution images in JPEG format (3300 x 4200 pixels minimum and 300 dpi)